PeekMed

 In pursuit of excellence, numerous orthopedic surgeons define their medical identity based on the ideals of perfection and persistent efficiency, often at any cost.
 The following factors might contribute to the higher prevalence of burnout within this subspecialty:

-Burnout gets worst if support doesn’t get sought.
+Burnout gets worse if support doesn’t get sought.
 According to Medscape2, 44% of orthopedists don’t consider looking for professional help, and another 45% are not being helped but consider asking for it.

 Those who did seek help for their mental health concerns often faced judgment from supervisors and the risk of peers disclosing their issues to others, intensifying the challenges of combating burnout.